Construction Products Regulation (CPR) and fire safety

-National authorities can set local performance requirements based on these documents, and market surveillance by the EU Member States ensures that these standards are met in practice.
-Another key part of the CPR is the Declaration of Performance (DoP), which provides precise and reliable information on the performance of a product.
+National authorities set local performance requirements based on these documents, and market surveillance by the EU Member States ensures that these standards are met in practice.
+Additionally, the Declaration of Performance (DoP) provides precise and reliable information on the performance of a product.

 Safety requirements depend on a building’s purpose or primary function.
-Therefore, it will always be left to the designer and the architect to correctly prescribe which product is to be used in a specific application, and to the end-user to purchase the product with the prescribed performance for its specific intended use.
+Therefore, it will always be left to the designer and architect to correctly prescribe which product is needed in a specific application.
+The end-user must also purchase the product with the prescribed performance for its intended use.

-As it is important to keep the whole framework up to date, the current CPR allows for standards as well as test methods and classification standards to be regularly reviewed in order to guarantee that they keep pace with technological changes and societal challenges.
+As it is important to keep the framework up to date, the current CPR allows for standards, as well as test methods and classification standards, to be regularly reviewed to guarantee they remain up to date with technological changes and societal challenges.

 Increased fire safety measures helped reduce fire fatalities across Europe

-In recent decades, the fire death rate across the majority of EU countries has declined, while there has simultaneously been an increase in the use of plastic, including plastic insulation.
-This reduction in fire death rates contradicts any correlation between the rates and the use of plastic construction products and can be explained by the comprehensive regulation and testing already in place.
+In recent decades, the fire death rate across the majority of EU countries has declined.
+Simultaneously, there has been an increase in the use of plastic, including plastic insulation.
+This reduction in fire death rates contradicts any correlation between the rates and use of plastic construction products.
+It can only be explained by the comprehensive regulation and testing already in place.

-However, further improvements are needed in implementation and awareness raising to reduce the number of fire fatalities.
+However, further improvements to the implementation and awareness of fire safety are needed to reduce the number of fire fatalities.

-Plastics are combustible, like all organic products, such as wood and sheep wool, but they can be used safely in their intended building applications, as shown by thorough performance-based testing.
+Plastics are combustible, like all organic products such as wood and sheep wool, but they can be safely used in their intended building applications, as proven by thorough performance-based testing.

 Further improvements are possible

 The members of the Modern Building Alliance are continuously developing solutions to optimise the fire safety performance of their products, applications and buildings.

-Building safety is primarily an EU Member State responsibility, but manufacturers and fire safety and construction professionals must be involved too.
-We strongly believe that the benefits from the application of plastics need never be at the expense of risk to human life.
+Building safety is primarily the responsibility of EU Member States; however, manufacturers and fire safety and construction professionals must be involved too.
+We strongly believe that the benefits from the application of plastics need never be at the expense of human life.